Yihao-He/local-feedback-stability-of-self-distillation-limits-of-ema-stabilization/README.md

 - `figures/`: compact-result and plotting scripts.
 - `results/source_gpu_summary.json`: only the derivatives, feedback grid, and recorded trajectories needed by the reanalysis script.

-No prompts, raw features, model weights, credentials, or machine paths are included.
-These files regenerate the reported local analyses and plots; they do not rerun frozen-model feature extraction.

-No reuse license has been assigned in this package.
-Add the authors' chosen license before public release.